 Under the DPPA, personal information is defined as “information that identifies an individual,” including their photograph, social security number, driver identification number, name, address (but not the five-digit zip code), telephone number, and medical or disability information”.
 Under the DDPA, disclosing any of these various forms of personal information are strictly prohibited.
 Alternatively, the DPPA does not protect other forms of personal information related to an individual’s motor vehicle record.
 Per the DPPA, “Personal information does not include information on car accidents, driving violations or driver’s status”.
 The DPPA also defines “highly restricted personal information” to include “an individual’s photograph or image, social security number, medical or disability information”.

-The highly restricted personal information of an American citizen can only be disclosed under certain circumstances, such an instance in which a law enforcement officer or agency needed such information in order to carry out a legal function.
+The highly restricted personal information of an American citizen can only be disclosed under certain circumstances, such as an instance in which a law enforcement officer or agency needed such information in order to carry out a legal function.
 Furthermore, the DPPA defines an individual’s motor vehicle record to mean “any record that pertains to a motor vehicle operator’s permit, motor vehicle title, motor vehicle registration, or identification card issued by a department of motor vehicles”.

-However, due to variations between driving laws from state to state around the country, there have been some cases that have brought into question whether or not an individual’s drivers license is a part of their motor vehicle record.
+However, due to variations in driving laws from state to state around the country, there have been some cases that have brought into question whether or not an individual’s driver’s license is a part of their motor vehicle record.
 However, in practice, most courts around the country have held that taking information from an individual’s physical driving record does not constitute taking information from their motor vehicle record.

 Why was the DPPA needed?

-The DPPA was enacted in 1994 in response to a number of high profile legal cases that stemmed from personal information that was obtained through accessing an individual’s motor vehicle record.
+The DPPA was enacted in 1994 in response to a number of high-profile legal cases that stemmed from personal information that was obtained through accessing an individual’s motor vehicle record.
 For context, the DMV was permitted to sell the personal information they had obtained from American citizens when rendering services, as no laws existed that regulated such disclosures.
 One of the legal cases that led to the passing of the DPPA was the death of actress and T.V. star Rebecca Schaeffer.
-On July 18, 1989 Rebecca Schaeffer was killed by Robert John Bardo at her West Hollywood home by a fan.
+On July 18, 1989, Rebecca Schaeffer was killed by Robert John Bardo at her West Hollywood home by a fan.

 Bardo was a fan who was obsessed with Schaeffer and had spent more than three years stalking her.
-To this end, Bardo was able to acquire personal information regarding Schaeffer through the means of a detective agency, who had obtained Schaeffer through records accessed via the California Department of Motor Vehicles.
+To this end, Bardo was able to acquire personal information regarding Schaeffer through the means of a detective agency, which had obtained Schaeffer through records accessed via the California Department of Motor Vehicles.
 Bardo then used this information to locate Schaeffer’s West Hollywood address, visit said address, and ultimately shoot and kill Schaeffer.
 Following the publicity of this harrowing and dreadful case, the U.S. government passed federal legislation in the form of the DPPA to avoid having such cases occur in the future.

 What are the circumstances in which the DMV can release an individual’s motor vehicle record?

-In line with the standard operating procedures of the DMV, a individuals motor vehicle record may be disclosed in a variety of circumstances involving the operating of a motor vehicle, as well legal situations that may arise from the improper operating of said motor vehicle.
-For example, the DMV is permitted to disclose an individual’s personal information for the purposes of motor vehicle product alterations, as well as instances involving motor vehicle or driver safety, as well as applicable crimes such as theft or destruction of property.
+In line with the standard operating procedures of the DMV, an individual’s motor vehicle record may be disclosed in a variety of circumstances involving the operating of a motor vehicle, as well as legal situations that may arise from the improper operating of the said motor vehicle.
+For example, the DMV is permitted to disclose an individual’s personal information for the purposes of motor vehicle product alterations, as well as instances involving a motor vehicle or driver safety, as well as applicable crimes such as theft or destruction of property.
 Additionally, the DPPA also sets forth the fourteen “permissible uses” in which an individual’s personal information can be disclosed without violating the law.
 Some of these permissible uses include: